thesadru/disnake/docs/api.rst

 .. function:: on_invite_create(invite)

     Called when an :class:`Invite` is created.
-    You must have the :attr:`~Permissions.manage_channels` permission to receive this.
+    Yo must have the :attr:`~Permissions.manage_channels` permission to receive this.

     .. versionadded:: 1.3